alosadagrande/factory-precache-cli-blog/README.md

   - vsphere
 ```

-In order to speed up the pulling process the factory-precaching-cli tool will use parallel workers to download multiple images simultaneously.
+In order to speed up the pulling process, the factory-precaching-cli tool will use parallel workers to download multiple images simultaneously.
 Now, we are ready to download the required artifacts locally to our /mnt partition.

 As we can see in the execution below, several host paths are mounted into the container: